Are you constantly waiting on clients to make selection decisions so that you can finalise a quote or sign a contract?

 They view success as finding a solution...ASAP!

 When women address a problem they tend to lean towards excessive data collection.

 They first explore the territory before being ready to choose an answer.

 So you may be thinking, “that all sounds pretty straight forward, but no way am I getting in the middle of a domestic dispute!

 And even if I wanted to, I’ve no idea how to get around this problem…”

-Well, this is the easy part.
-Because instead of getting in the middle, you simply need to act as a guide for couple.
+Well, this is the easy part because instead of getting in the middle, you simply need to act as a guide for the couple.

 By understanding why the conflict is occurring, you can gently nurture the conversation towards a positive outcome.

 Start by encouraging the female to speak openly on all of her thoughts regarding each selection item.